 The Southwest & The Wharf is a community in transition.
 With the rapid changes taking place, expect to see more tourists and residents calling this area DC’s newest hot spot.
 That’s because of The Wharf, a $2 billion, transformative redevelopment stretching across 50 acres of water and 24 acres of land along the Potomac River.
 The first phase of The Wharf opened in October 2017.

 Arena Stage’s stunning renovation has enhanced its place as the cultural anchor of the neighborhood.
 It remains a vibrant home for showcasing stories about the American experience, both past and present.
 The Mead Center at Arena Stage has three stages and a cafe within the complex.

 Another site of note is Benjamin Banneker Park Circle, near L’Enfant Plaza.
 The circle was built upon an overlook where the African American surveyor, also a self-taught astronomer and mathematician, made calculations to determine Washington, DC’s future boundaries.

 The historic Maine Avenue Fish Market is still the center of waterfront commerce in the nation’s capital, as it has been since before the Civil War.
 Today, the market is surrounded by construction cranes, as it continues to welcome locals and visitors who wish to sample fresh seafood from the Mid-Atlantic waters, such as blue crabs, oysters and rockfish.
 Check out the market vendors, like Captain White’s, for made-to-order crabcakes, oyster po’ boys and fish tacos.

 The Wharf redevelopment will be unveiled in two phases.
-Phase I opens in October of 2017, transforming The Wharf into an exciting urban waterfront environment.
+Phase I opened in October of 2017, transforming The Wharf into an exciting urban waterfront environment.
 There will be waterfront parks, promenades, piers and docks available for use by the public.
 Phase I includes three hotels – Canopy by Hilton, Hyatt House and the luxury InterContinental Hotel.
-The Wharf will construct a 6,000-person capacity concert hall and event meeting venue which will attract thousands of visitors monthly.
+The Anthem, a 6,000-person capacity concert hall and event meeting venue which will attract thousands of visitors monthly.